fultonj/ussuri/derive/data/README.md

 ```

 With the new [plan-environment-derived-params.yaml](https://review.opendev.org/#/c/714217/2/plan-samples/plan-environment-derived-params.yaml),
-then your overcloud will have the cpu allocation ratio and
+then your overcloud will have the CPU allocation ratio and
-reserved memory as computed by Ansible (no Mistral necessary).
+reserved memory as computed by Ansible (without Mistral).
 For now I'm faking the computation by setting the variables
 directly so I can make sure all the interfaces are working
-and then I'll cycle back to writing an ansible module to do
+and then I'll cycle back to writing an Ansible module to do
 the actual derivation.

-With respect to gett all the interfaces are working, the crucial step
+With respect to get all the interfaces are working, a crucial step
 is that Ansible gets the deployment plan updated.
 In other words if
-you run the following:
+you run the following after the playbook has run:

 ```
 swift download overcloud plan-environment.yaml --output /tmp/plan-environment.yaml
 grep derived -A 10 /tmp/plan-environment.yaml
 ```

-Then you'll see something like this which is sufficient to make the
+then you'll see something like this which is sufficient to make the
-rest of the overcloud deployment do the right thing:
+rest of the overcloud deployment do the right thing
+(`derived_parameters` in THT [behaves similarly](https://opendev.org/openstack/tripleo-common/src/branch/stable/queens/tripleo_common/actions/templates.py#L400-L403)
+to `parameter_defaults`).

 ```
 derived_parameters: